z3ht/mr-smarty-pants/README.md

 - Add support for pasting selection as context rather than screenshots.
 Add hotkey context upload
     - Support visualizing current context.
 Screenshot as part of text history.
     - Text blocks as part of history
+- Add mute functionality for tts and stt
 - Add support for clearing conversation
 - Investigate more optimal difference functions for screenshotting text.
 Also better compression algorithms.
 Also cheaper api endpoints.
 - Add dropdowns for settings that are defined in code.
 Two kinds of settings: intelligence and objective